ShubhamTatvamasi/csvserver/README.md

 ## Submitting the solution
 Once you have pushed your progress,

-- Add `anju-infracloud` and `rahul-infracloud` as collaborators to the repository.
+- Add `anju-infracloud` as collaborators to the repository.
 - Reply to the email with link to your repository / send an email to `anju [at] infracloud [dot] io`.

+---

+<a name="ftn1">1</a>: This scenario is inspired by the *[Tying This Together: Reverse Engineering a Production Service](https://sre.google/sre-book/accelerating-sre-on-call/#tying-this-together-reverse-engineering-a-production-service-ZKsDiLce)* section of chapter 28 from the Site Reliability Engineering book by Google.